/The Tattoo That Ended the Wedding

 “Want to explain this?”

-“I think I should clear the air,” she said, flashing her own wrist—“Jason ❤️.”
+“I think I should clear the air,” she announced, flashing her own wrist—“Jason ❤️.”

 Jason paled.
 “Cleo, don’t—”

-But she was in full performance mode.
 “Jason came to see me last night.
 He said he was having doubts.
 We got drunk.
 We hooked up.
-Then he said it would be romantic to get matching tattoos.
+Then he said matching tattoos would be romantic.
 My cousin did them.”

 “He told me,” Cleo continued, “that he didn’t really love you.
-Said you were sweet—but boring.
-And that your family’s lakefront property was the real reason he stuck around.”
+That you were sweet—but boring.
+And that your family’s lakefront property was the real reason he stayed.”

 Jason lunged toward her.
 “You lying snake!
 You said it would fade!”

-Cleo scoffed.
 “Oh, so sleeping with me was just a mistake now?”
+Cleo smirked.

 I turned to Aisha.
 “Are you okay?”

-She looked at Jason, her voice like ice.
+She looked at Jason—her voice barely above a whisper, but sharp as glass.
 “Is it true?
-About me?
 The money?”

 He said nothing.

-She pulled off the engagement ring.
+She slid off the engagement ring.
 “I loved you for six years.
 I would’ve given you everything.”

 She handed me her bouquet.
 “Hold this.
 I don’t want it stained by trash.”